-In words of the European Commission –Brussels, 10.1.2017 COM (2017) 7 final– “this reform formalises and expands the possibilities to use existing instrument as the BCRs, which until now has been limited to arrangements among entities of the same corporate group, and now can be used by a group of enterprises engaged in a joint economic activity, but not necessarily forming part of the same group.”
+In words of the European Commission –Brussels, 10.1.2017 COM (2017) 7 final– “this reform formalises and expands the possibilities to use the existing instrument as the BCRs, which until now has been limited to arrangements among entities of the same corporate group, and now can be used by a group of enterprises engaged in a joint economic activity, but not necessarily forming part of the same group.”

 Indeed, this addition will help international transfers to take place, but the question is to which type of international transfers?
 By “engaged in a joint economic activity” are BCRs only applicable for the transfer of personal data to business partners providing the same service or product; or, also to business partners providing related services in the same economic field?

 Clearly, it will apply to airline alliances or franchise group in the hotel sector, since they provide the same service; but it would also apply to partnership business with related business activities?
-For instance, a company providing websites (in Austria) and a company providing graphic design (in Peru) or, a company providing fund platform services (in the Isle of Man) and a company providing management services (in Luxembourg), in both cases, the companies are business partners (different legal entities, share customers and have a shared loyalty program) Are they allow to use BCRs for the transfer of personal data outside the EU?
+For instance, a company providing websites (in Austria) and a company providing graphic design (in Peru) or, a company providing fund platform services (in the Isle of Man) and a company providing management services (in Luxembourg), in both cases, the companies are business partners (different legal entities, share customers and have a shared loyalty program) Are they allowed to use BCRs for the transfer of personal data outside the EU?